karanvirbajwa/Thinkific/README.md

 # Thinkific

 **Execution:**
+Install Java and set to your environment variables

+Install Maven and set to your environment variables Verify maven is installed by executing "mvn -version" command in cmd

+In cmd open project where it is stored
+Execute "mvn clean" command to clean target folder Execute "mvn test" command to execute test cases

 For execution directly execute test cases by TestRunner file or command line maven

 Used Java, Cucumber and Selenium to complete UI task